NikolajMeineche/CSS_website/content/mvw.md

 |![](/images/MugglesvWizards/degree%20assortativity%20matrix.png)|

-Finally we can look at the modularity...
+Finally we can look at the modularity where we compare it with the average modularity of a random network.
+Here it can be seen that both networks are more modular than the average random network, however the network becomes less modular with more chapters, which indicate that characters interact more and more often across the different groups in the network.
 ![](/images/MugglesvWizards/modularity%20graphs.png)